November 09, 2022

 This banking and finance solution can validate government-issued IDs and documents through an automated system that cross-matches the captured data with reliable sources.
 The solution executes a facial liveness check using the device’s camera to confirm that the person registering is present and the same as the one represented in the captured documents.
 Finally, a biometric mobile identity verification is conducted to corroborate their identities so that users can enable biometric sign-in and transaction confirmation for future activities.

 LoginID employs FIDO2 biometric authentication to continue to verify user’s identities after the onboarding process.
 FIDO2 protocols offer strong customer authentication mechanisms to protect personal data.
 The solution works for web and mobile users, offering flexibility and convenience.
-LoginID’s simple yet strong authentication capabilities can give online banking services a significant advantage over their competitors.
+LoginID’s simple yet strong customer authentication capabilities can give online banking services a significant advantage over their competitors.

 Once a client has been digitally onboarded by a financial institution, they are going to use their accounts to transact.
 But how can banks and financial institutions ensure that the account owner is in fact the person making a transaction and not a fraudster who is transfering the money to their own account?